Dowell-Lab/Bidir_Counting_Analysis/README.md

 This repository is a generalizable pipeline for getting bidirectional and gene counts from Nascent sequencing data while accounting for overlapping transcription, and the different transcriptional patterns of gene 5prime bidirectionals and enhancers.
 The counts (suggested) or combined files can also be fed directly into [TFEA](https://github.com/Dowell-Lab/TFEA).
 Details of the pipeline can be found in "How it Works."

 ## Requirements:
-* Nextflow (version >= 19.10.0, but the latest versions also appear to cause difficulties) You can easily run an older version of nextflow without reinstalling by specifying in the nextflow command, i.e. NXF_VER=19.10.0 nextflow run ...
+* Nextflow (version >= 19.10.0, but the latest versions also appear to cause difficulties) You can easily run an older version of nextflow without reinstalling by specifying in the nextflow command, i.e. NXF_VER=19.10.0 nextflow run ....
+We tested using this nextflow version 20.07.1.5412.
 * bedtools (2.28.0 tested)
 * samtools (1.8 tested)
 * subread (1.6.2 tested)